able (adjective)

 Candid

-I keep it real in therapy, in life, and especially in group texts.
+I keep it real in therapy, in life, and especially in the group chat.

 03